 Quick Answer: What is the Main Difference in Cat Spraying vs Peeing?

-The main difference in cat spraying vs peeing is posture, surface, and purpose.
-Spraying usually happens while a cat is standing with the tail lifted or quivering, and it often leaves a small amount of urine on a vertical surface such as a wall, door, cabinet, or furniture leg.
-Peeing usually happens while squatting and leaves a larger puddle on a horizontal surface such as the floor, rug, bed, or laundry.
+The main difference in cat spraying vs peeing is usually posture, surface, and amount.
+Spraying often happens while a cat is standing with the tail lifted or quivering, leaving a small streak or mark on a vertical surface like a wall, door frame, cabinet, curtain, or furniture leg.
+Peeing usually happens while squatting and leaves a larger puddle on a horizontal surface like the floor, rug, bed, laundry, or bath mat.

-However, do not assume every urine problem is behavioral.
-If your cat is straining, crying, producing only small drops, urinating more often, licking the urinary area, hiding, vomiting, losing appetite, or showing blood in the urine, contact your veterinarian promptly.
+Still, do not treat every urine problem as behavioral.
+If your cat is straining, crying, producing only small drops, urinating more often, licking the urinary area, hiding, vomiting, losing appetite, or showing blood in the urine, call your veterinarian promptly.

 Important Veterinary Note